TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

     Possible causes:

-    * A local web server is not used or the browser is not set up for loading local resources.
-See the :ref:`browser_for_local_loading` section.

     * The engine tries to load resource files which were moved or deleted.

     * You are using the old versions of video drivers.